Michael Eriksson

 Introduction

-Many people consider certain minority groups victims of a disorder, deficient in some regard, or down-right “freaky”, without reflecting on other possibilities—while the minority group is severely annoyed over this attitude, and often considers the majority the ones to have lost out.
+Many consider certain minority groups victims of a disorder, deficient in some regard, or down-right “freaky”, without reflecting on other possibilities—while the minority group is severely annoyed over this attitude, and often considers the majority the ones to have lost out.

 Introverts and extraverts